 Always store your sugar scrub in an air-tight container to prevent drying out or contamination.
 With careful storage, a homemade sugar scrub can last up to 6 months.

-Before using, give your scrub a quick sniff to make sure it still smells good.
+To be safe, give your scrub a quick sniff to make sure it still smells good before using.
 If it smells “off” then it’s time to toss it!

 Mermaid Sugar Scrub Recipe (Printable Copy)

 If you like this recipe, please rate it!
 We’d also love to hear what you think in the comments below!

 - 2-3 drops Blue Food Coloring or soap dye

 - Start by combining the coconut oil and white sugar in a large mixing bowl.
 Stir together to create your sugar scrub base.
 If your scrub feels too runny, add a bit more sugar.
 If it feels dry or crumbly, add more coconut oil.

 - Stir in 2 drops of blue food coloring for a light blue tint.